+- 1) Provide baseline and estimated data showing estimated patient increases for the following metrics by your 2023 UDS25 report: - a) Patients tested for HIV. - b) Patients prescribed PrEP. - c) Percentage of patients newly diagnosed with HIV who were seen for follow-up treatment within 30 days of diagnosis.

+Describe how you determined your estimations and why you consider them achievable by December 31, 2023.

-- 1) Describe how you will measure progress on the following metrics for reporting annually in the UDS as well as in triannual reports:22 - a) Patients tested for HIV. - b) Patients prescribed PrEP. - c) Percentage of patients newly diagnosed with HIV who were seen for follow-up treatment within 30 days of diagnosis. - 2) Describe how your quality improvement/quality assurance (QI/QA) program will support the proposed project, including: - a) How you include or will incorporate HIV prevention activities and patient data into your QI/QA program. - b) How you will use QI/QA reports for PCHP project improvement.
+- 2) Describe how your quality improvement/quality assurance (QI/QA) program will support the proposed project, including: - a) How you include or will incorporate HIV prevention activities and patient data into your QI/QA program. - b) How your QI/QA program will support evolution of your HIV prevention activities commensurate with the evolving needs of your patient population and service area. - c) How you will use QI/QA reports for PCHP project improvement. - d) How you include or will incorporate into your QI/QA procedures and processes current clinical guidelines, standards of care, and standards of practice in the provision of HIV-prevention services.

-SUPPORT REQUESTED - Corresponds to Section V.1 Review Criterion 6: SUPPORT REQUESTED
+SUPPORT REQUESTED - Corresponds to Section V.1 Review Criterion 6: SUPPORT REQUESTED iii.
+Budget (Submit in EHBs)

-Provide a consistent budget presentation (i.e. SF-424A, Federal Object Class Categories (FOCC) Form, Budget Narrative) that aligns with the proposed plan to expand HIV prevention services (as outlined in the RESPONSE section and the work plan) and projected measures improvement (as outlined in the Evaluative Measures section).
+1) Provide a consistent budget presentation (i.e. SF-424A, Federal Object Class Category (FOCC), Budget Narrative) that aligns with the proposed plan to expand HIV prevention services (as outlined in the RESPONSE section and the work plan) and estimated measures improvement (as outlined in the Evaluative Measures section).